AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Handling_HTTP_Requests/Sessions/README.md

 # How to use sessions

 Django provides full support for anonymous sessions.
 The session framework lets you store and retrieve arbitrary data on a per-site-visitor basis.
 It stores data on the server side and abstracts the sending and receiving of cookies.
-Cookies contain a session ID -- not the data itself (unless you're using the [cookie based backend]()). <!-- below -->
+Cookies contain a session ID -- not the data itself (unless you're using the [cookie based backend](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Handling_HTTP_Requests/Sessions#using-cookie-based-sessions)).

 ## Enabling sessions